Kidjing/Kidjing/README.md

 - 👑 I had the internship in Tencent, VMware, Kuaishou.
 - 🌱 I’m currently learning English and Java.
-- 🍥 Language used: JavaScript, TpyeScript, C++.
+- 🍥 Language used: JavaScript, TypeScript, C++.
 - 😄 I enjoy reading books and running.
 <!-- - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about ...